WICG/capability-delegation/README.md

 ### Demo

-To see how this API works with Payment Request, run Chrome 93 or newer with the command-line flag `--enable-blink-features=CapabilityDelegationPaymentRequest`, then open [this demo](https://wicg.github.io/capability-delegation/example/payment-request/).
+To see how this API works with Payment Request, run Chrome 93 or newer with the below version-dependent command-line flag, then open [this demo](https://wicg.github.io/capability-delegation/example/payment-request/).

+Flag:

+- Version 93-99: `--enable-blink-features=CapabilityDelegationPaymentRequest`
+- Version 100+: `--enable-blink-features=PaymentRequestRequiresUserActivation`

 ## Related links